louwjlabuschagne/basic-python-api-ci/README.md

 # Basic Python API CI/CD Pipeline with GitHub Actions

-This repo looks at the basics of setting up a django API with unit tests and deploying it to GCP App Engine using GitHub actions.
+This repo looks at the basics of setting up a Django API with unit tests and deploying it to GCP App Engine using GitHub actions.

 ## Resources